Below-Market-Rate Home OwnershipEPACANDO Administers the City’s Ownership Below-Market-Rate (BMR) Program

 What if our household size grows or shrinks?

 What if we need to install accommodations for a disabled family member?

 Can we rent out a room?

 How can we support the creation of more BMR homes in East Palo Alto?

 In 2003, EPACANDO received a contract from the City of East Palo Alto to administer the City’s “below-market-rate homeownership” program.
 For many years the City required developers of for-sale housing to set aside a substantial number (typically 20%) of the new homes for purchase by qualified low-income buyers.
 EPACANDO helped buyers obtain the homes, then monitored the homebuyers for compliance with restrictions on refinancing, resale and subletting.
 Later, as production of new for-sale homes in the city slowed—and therefore production of new BMR homes slowed—the City decided to operate the program using City staff.
-However, beginning in 2019, EPACANDO will once again be under contract to provide this service for the City.
+However, beginning in 2019, EPACANDO is once again contracted to provide this service for the City.

 EPACANDO works closely with City staff.
 EPACANDO is also partnering with the Bay Area Affordable Homeownership Alliance, an experienced BMR program administrator serving five Bay Area cities and coordinating several hundred BMR refinances, sales and purchases each year.